What Is Peer Review

 - The journal editor gives the article an initial read to see whether it fits within the journal’s scope.

 - If the article passes this phase, the editor selects reviewers who are experts in the same field as that of the author, which is why they’re called peers.
 The reviewers may also be referred to as referees because they make judgments about the article’s quality.
-The reviewers often do not who the author is, and the author does not know who the reviewers are.
+The reviewers often do not know who the author is, and the author does not know who the reviewers are.

 - The reviewers evaluate the article on the basis of its quality, methodology, potential bias, ethical issues, and any other factors that would affect the research.